 Members of oneworld comprise:

-airberlin,the second biggest airline in Europe's biggest economy, Germany, and the sixth largest airline throughout Europe.
-With its affiliate Austria's NIKI, it serves more than 130 destinations in 35 countries carrying almost 35 million in 2013 on a fleet of 155 aircraft.
+airberlin,the second biggest airline in Europe's biggest economy, Germany, and one of the largest airlines throughout Europe.
+With its affiliate Austria's NIKI, it serves more than 140 destinations in 40 countries carrying more than 30 million customers in 2014 on a fleet of 145 aircraft.
 Its major hubs are Berlin, Dusseldorf, Palma de Majorca and Vienna.

 American Airlines,the world's largest airline.
-Together with its merger partner US Airways, which became an affiliate member of oneworld on 31 March 2014, and their affiliates American Eagle, AmericanConnection and US Airways Express, it serves more than 330 cities and 50 countries, carrying 190 million passengers in 2013 on 1,500 aircraft.
+Together with its merger partner US Airways, which is also part of oneworld, and their affiliates American Eagle, AmericanConnection and US Airways Express, it serves more than 330 cities and 50 countries, carrying nearly 200 million passengers in 2014 on 1,500 aircraft.
 It operates major hubs at Charlotte, Dallas/Fort Worth, Chicago O'Hare, Los Angeles, Miami, New York JFK and LaGuardia, Philadelphia, Phoenix and Washington DC.

 British Airways,one of the world's leading international airlines.
-With its affiliates, it serves around 190 airports in 90 territories, with its main hub London Heathrow, the world's busiest international airport.
-With its affiliates, it carried more than 42 million people in its latest full year.
-It merged in 2011 with Iberia under the umbrella of the International Airlines Group.
+With its affiliates, it serves more than 210 airports in 90 territories, with its main hub London Heathrow, the main gateway to the world's number one business city.
+With its Iberia partner and their affiliates, it carried almsot 65 million people in its latest full year.

 Cathay Pacific,one of the most highly regarded Asian airlines and a regular winner of Airline of the Year awards.
-Based in Hong Kong, it and its Dragonair affiliate carried 30 million people last year on a fleet of 190 aircraft, serving more than 90 destinations in 30 countries.
+Based in Hong Kong, it and its Dragonair affiliate carried 30 million people last year on a fleet of 200 aircraft, serving 90 destinations in 30 countries.

-TAM Airlines,the leading airline in Latin America's biggest economy Brazil and, with LAN, widely regarded as the region's leading airline group, which joined oneworld on 31 March 2014.
-With Sao Paulo its main hub, it serves more than 60 destinations in 15 countries.
-With LAN, it carried more than 65 million passengers in 2013.
-Its Paraguay affiliate is lining up to join oneworld later in 2014.
+TAM Airlines,the leading airline in Latin America's biggest economy Brazil and, with LAN, widely regarded as the region's leading airline group.
+With Sao Paulo its main hub, it serves 60 destinations in 15 countries.
+With LAN, it carried more than 65 million passengers in 2014.
+Its Paraguay affiliate is lining up to join oneworld later.

-Malaysia Airlines,one of the industry's most frequent award winners, joined oneworld on 1 February 2013, expanding the alliance's coverage substantially in South East Asia.
+Malaysia Airlines,one of the industry's most frequent award winners and a leading airline in South East Asia.
 Worldwide, it serves 80 destinations in 30 countries from its Kuala Lumpur hub.
-It carried 17 million passengers last year on a fleet of some 90 aircraft, with the Airbus A380 as its flagship.
+It carried 20 million passengers last year on a fleet of 100 aircraft, with the Airbus A380 as its flagship.

 Qantasdescribes itself as the world's most experienced airline and one of Australia's strongest brands.
 It offers an unparalleled network in its home continent.
 Worldwide, it serves nearly 80 destinations and 20 countries.
 With its main base Sydney, it carried 28 million passengers last year.

-Qatar Airways,one of the industry's most highly regarded and rapidly expanding carriers, joined oneworld on 30 October 2013.
-It is the first of the big three Gulf carriers invited to join any global airline alliance.
+Qatar Airways,one of the industry's most highly regarded and rapidly expanding carriers.
+It is the only one of the big three Gulf carriers to have joined any global airline alliance.
 Worldwide, it serves almost 150 destinations in 70 countries.

 Royal Jordanian,the first airline from the Middle East to find a home with any of the global airline alliances and the first in the region to be privatised.
-RJ flies to 60 destinations in almost 40 countries, carrying 3 million passengers a year.
+RJ flies to 50 destinations in more than 30 countries, carrying 3 million passengers a year.

 S7 Airlinesis one of Russia's biggest domestic airlines – and the leader in terms of customer service quality and innovation.
 It is the first carrier in Russia to convert to an all Western-built Airbus and Boeing fleet and the first to adopt full electronic ticketing and on-line reservations and sales.
-It serves almost 100 destinations in 30 countries, carrying more than 6 million passengers a year.
+It serves more than 100 destinations in 30 countries, carrying more than 7 million passengers a year.

-SriLankan Airlines,which joined oneworld on 1 May 2014, as the first airline from the Indian subcontinent to join any of the global alliances.
+SriLankan Airlines,was the first airline from the Indian subcontinent to join any of the global alliances.
 Worldwide, it serves more than 30 destinations in 20 countries.

 oneworld also has some 30 affiliate members, airlines who provide regional services in association with the alliance's members.
-They include: airberlin's Austrian sister NIKI; American Airlines' merger partner Us Airways and their regional affiliates American Eagle, AmericanConnection and US Airways Express; British Airways franchisees Comair (of South Africa) and Sun-Air (Denmark) and subsidiaries OpenSkies and BA CityFlyer; Iberia Regional Air Nostrum and Iberia Express; Cathay Pacific sister Dragonair; JAL group subsidiaries JAL Express, J-AIR and Japan Transocean Air; LAN affiliates LAN Argentina, LAN Colombia, LAN Ecuador, LAN Express and LAN Peru (and LAN Colombia from late 2013); QantasLink carriers Airlink, Eastern Australia Airlines and Sunstate Airlines, and S7's Globus.
+They include: airberlin's Austrian sister NIKI; American Airlines' merger partner Us Airways and their regional affiliates American Eagle, AmericanConnection and US Airways Express; British Airways franchisees Comair (of South Africa) and Sun-Air (Denmark) and subsidiaries OpenSkies and BA CityFlyer; Iberia Regional Air Nostrum and Iberia Express; Cathay Pacific sister Dragonair; JAL group subsidiaries J-AIR and Japan Transocean Air; LAN affiliates LAN Argentina, LAN Colombia, LAN Ecuador, LAN Express and LAN Peru; QantasLink carriers Airlink, Eastern Australia Airlines and Sunstate Airlines, and S7's Globus.
 TAM's Paraguayan affiliate will join soon.